The High Chair Buyer's Guide

 This tray-less high chair is designed to pull right up to the table, so your child can sit and eat with everybody else.
 The signature foot rest is infinitely adjustable and designed to grow with your child (see below).
 Later, the footrest acts like a ladder, allowing your child to seat herself on her own.

 Once your child is finished using the chair, the whole thing can be converted to a stool or an adult chair.
-Many of my friends have this chair and despite the high price tag, I'll admit it's pretty darn neat.
+This chair is pricier than most, but you'll use it for MUCH longer.
+They also hold their resale value very well, as you will notice on Craigslist.
 See it in action here.